zelenDzu/chi-square-simulation/readme.md

 - `CHI2_Program` for the graphical MFC application;
 - `CHI2_Console` for the console demonstration.

-Both projects use the same physical files for the mathematical classes.
+Both projects use the same physical files for the mathematical classes, stored in CHI2_Program folder.

 ## MFC application usage